 1. Access To Different Addresses For Your LLC Series

 If you're opening business entities in different states, you must have a physical address in each of them.

-Hiring an authorized multi-state registered agent with physical addresses in other foreign states is an efficient way to get different registered addresses for your business.
+For our LLC, hiring an authorized multi-state registered agent with physical addresses in other foreign states was an efficient way to get different registered addresses for our business.